Jewels of Indochina

 Day 17-Fly to Ho Chi Minh City; drive to Mekong Delta

-After a short drive to Danang Airport we fly to Ho Chi Minh City, from where we drive further south to Ben Tre in the Mekong Delta.
-Surrounded with lush and fertile land the area is home to small villages and swaying coconut palms.
-We take a local ferry to a nearby village, which we explore by trishaw.
-Later we board sampans, which are small Chinese wooden boats, and cruise along the narrow canals that shoot of the main vein of the Mekong River.
-After lunch at a local house we have some free time to explore the area further.
-Finally we return to Ben Tre by boat where we spend the night in a local homestay, with shared facilities and dorm-style accommodation.
+We have a very early start ahead of us today to catch our flight to Saigon.
+After a short drive to Danang Airport, we fly to Ho Chi Minh City (formerly, and still locally, known as Saigon) from where we drive further south to Ben Tre in the Mekong Delta.
+Surrounded by lush and fertile land, the area is home to small villages and swaying coconut palms, and we'll have plenty of time to explore the land and the waterways.
+First, we'll take a local ferry to a nearby village to explore by trishaw.
+Then, we'll board sampans, which are small Chinese wooden boats, and cruise along the narrow canals that shoot off the main vein of the Mekong River.
+After lunch at a local house, we'll have free time to see more of the area.
+Finally, we'll return to Ben Tre by boat and spend the night in a local guesthouse.

 18